 #4: Spotting Santa and his entourage throughout town

 The holidays bring out the inner child in many, and you just never know who – or what – you’ll see skiing or riding.

 Sure, Santa and Mrs. Claus have been known to make a visit to the base of Peak 8, but in town, you’ll catch hundreds of Santas (and reindeer runners) sprinting down Main Street in Support of Adopt an Angel Summit County.
 Race of the Santas takes place Saturday, Dec.
 3, 2016, followed by the Lighting of Breckenridge, which includes caroling and visits with the real Santa Claus.

 #3: Sledding at Carter Park

 Just a couple of blocks off Main Street, you and the family can take turns sledding down Carter Park.
 Get out your favorite flexible flyer or saucer, as this is just good family fun and everyone can join in, watch, or take pictures.
 And the best part?
 It’s FREE!

 #2: Holiday market, movies and workshops with BreckCreate

 Sure, the Breckenridge Arts District will host their annual Handmade Holiday Market Dec.
 4-6, 2015.
 But for those who’d rather make their own ornaments, workshops are the best bet.
-Holiday-themed classes range from cards and painted tiles (both great for kids) to ceramic ornaments and gingerbread houses.
+Past holiday-themed classes ranged from cards and painted tiles (both great for kids) to ceramic ornaments and gingerbread houses.
 And new for 2015, A Christmas Story will screen on select days around Thanksgiving and Christmas.
 Visit BreckCreate.org for details.